MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 ms.reviewer: v-brycho
 ---

-# Assign an Author or Operator role to a user
+# Assign an Author or Operator role to a user in Dynamics 365 Guides

-If you're an administrator, you can assign an **Author** or **Operator** role to a user.
+If you're a Dynamics 365 Guides administrator, you can assign an **Author** or **Operator** role to a user to restrict what they can do with the apps.
 The following table describes the privileges granted by each role.

 |Role|Description|
 |-----------------------|----------------------------------------------------------------------|